Davetbutler/formal-crypto-project/README.md

 ### The Project

 Currently we are looking at formalising the area of Multi-Party Computation (MPC).
 The goal of MPC is for many parties to jointly compute functions on their inputs while keeping their inputs provate.
-Proofs of security in this area are completed using a simulation-based which is a widely used proof technique in cryptogrphy and little has been done to formalise it.
+Proofs of security in this area are completed using a simulation-based which is a widely used proof technique in cryptography and little has been done to formalise it.
+A very thorough introdiction and beyond on the simulation proof technique has been written by Yehuda Lindell (https://eprint.iacr.org/2016/046.pdf).

-We work in the theorem prover Isabelle and with the CryptHOL framework.
+We work in the theorem prover Isabelle and with the CryptHOL framework developed by Andreas Lochbilher (https://www.isa-afp.org/entries/CryptHOL.html).
 This provides a probabilistic programming framework from which we can set up and prove the required security properties of the protocols.
-This framework was initally designed for the game-based approach to security and we have shown how it can be used to capture simulation based proofs aswell.
+This framework was initally designed with the game-based approach to security in mind and we have shown how it can be used to capture simulation based proofs as well.

 #### Work so far

-We have published initial work published on this project at ITP 2017.
+How to Simulate it in Isabelle: Towards formal proof for Multi-Party Computation.
+ITP 2017.

 ### The People

-David Aspinall - Professor at the University of Edinburgh and a Fellow of the Alan Turing Institute.
+- David Aspinall - Professor at the University of Edinburgh and a Fellow of the Alan Turing Institute.
-David Butler - Doctoral student at the Alan Turing Institute (University of Edinburgh) Adria Gascon - Research Fellow at the Alan Turing Institute.
+- David Butler - Doctoral student at the Alan Turing Institute (University of Edinburgh)
+- Adria Gascon - Research Fellow at the Alan Turing Institute.

 If you are interested in our work or would like to collaboarate with us please do get in contact.